EshaKhot13/Spotify_Wrapped_SQL/README.md

 - Mastered SQL aggregation, grouping, and date formatting
 - Used **window functions**: `ROW_NUMBER`, `RANK`, `DENSE_RANK`
 - Learned to clean real-world data for analytical storytelling
-- Identified unique musical habits using only SQL — no dashboards or Python needed!
+- Identified unique musical habits using only SQL, no dashboards or Python needed!

 ---